30 Best DevOps Books to Read in 2025

 The book excels in highlighting the synergy between DevOps and the cloud, offering practical insights to ensure these two frameworks seamlessly complement each other.

-Why It’s Worth Reading:
+Why It’s Worth Reading - Cloud-Native Patterns

 For those seeking a guide on DevOps principles with cloud infrastructure, “Cloud Native Patterns” provides a straightforward approach.
 Its emphasis on the partnership between DevOps and the cloud makes it an essential read for teams striving to maximize the potential of these collaborative frameworks.

-29. The Practice of Cloud System Administration: Designing and Operating Large Distributed Systems, Volume 2
+28. The Practice of Cloud System Administration: Designing and Operating Large Distributed Systems, Volume 2

-by Thomas A. Limoncelli, Strata R. Chalup, Christina J. Hogan
+by Thomas A. Limoncelli, Strata R. Chalup, Christina J. Hogan:

 Focusing on large-scale distributed systems, the book delves into common characteristics and best practices essential for high reliability.
 The authors challenge conventional practices, offering insights that are both counter-intuitive and proven to work.